A.K.A. 7 Awards the NHL Needs Right Now!

 For being a tough mofo that can fight and contribute offensively.

-And the winner is…Brady Tkachuk of the Ottawa Senators!
+And the winner is…Tanner Jeannot of the Nashville Predators!

 Ryan Reaves, Las Vegas Golden Knights (2020)